xxiiyu/imagegen-tech/docs/ComfyUI/model_patches.md

 | Notes | **Does nothing if cfg is 1.** |

 - **`cfg_trunc`:** during sampling, set cfg to 1 at high noise levels (when `sigma > cfg_trunc`), otherwise sample normally.
-    - This doesn't trigger comfy's fast sampling optimization, where negative is skipped if you set cfg=1, 2x-ing speed, so it's quite useless.
+    - This doesn't trigger comfy's fast sampling optimization (where if you set `cfg = 1`, comfy recognizes it can skip calculating the negative, resulting in 2x speed).
-    - Default is `100` because flow models' sigmas range from 1 to 0, so this is intended as the "disable this function" big value.
+    - `100`: Flow models' $\sigma$ range from 1 to 0, so this is intended as the "disable this function" big value.
 You can connect a `Float (utils > primitive)` to it and set it bigger if you need it.
 - **`renorm_cfg`:** cfg renorm multiplier $\rho.$
     - `0`: Disable.
     - `<1`: Image becomes very washed very fast.